 Or, take guided tours exploring the land which are usually the best part of any trip to Riviera Maya.

 Here are some eye-opening safety facts about Mexico to jog your memory before we look at safety in Rivera Maya in more detail.

 As you can see with over 576,971 British nationals alone, not to mention our friends over in the USA, this gives you even more reason to consider booking a trip to Mexico.

 Is Riviera Maya Safe to Travel Alone?

 Riviera Maya is perfectly safe to travel alone.
-Towns like Bacalar make it easy to escape the commercial tourist crowd.
+Rustic towns such as Bacalar make it easy to escape the commercial tourist crowd.

 The general advice is to stay within the confines of the beach areas and trust your instincts.

 That way you’ll be sure to have a wonderful vacation.
 You’ll find top-rated hostels in Playa del Carmen for meeting like-minded travelers.